-Our fleet-ready navigators offer the interactive navigation and messaging terminal that has been missing in your Fleet Management Interface (FMI).
+Our fleet-ready navigators offer the interactive navigation and messaging terminal that has been missing in your fleet management interface (FMI).

 Our portable navigation devices double as mobile data terminals in fleet management vehicles, while the “black box” data transponder unit provides seamless connectivity to the monitoring center via a wireless mobile data network.